TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 	**HE CANNOT DO ANY OF THE ABOVE**
 	He will never achieve the most optimal and effortless usage of the simplest task he wants!
 Either give up, or go beg the developers lmao

-	Because surely, in the future, a free clone of that program may get the accessible clipboard feature, so you don't have to paste once in your life again, but it will never give you [SO MANY CHOICES](https://github.com/ytdl-org/youtube-dl#options) (when you need them)
+	Because surely, in the future, a free clone of that program may get the accessible clipboard feature, so you don't have to paste once in your life again, but no program will never give you [SO MANY CHOICES](https://github.com/ytdl-org/youtube-dl#options) (when you need them)